 Travel restrictions lifted for people with two COVID-19 vaccinations

 As the COVID-19 pandemic has already lasted for more than a year and a half, I think we could all use some positive news about international travel.
-Last week we were able to receive much anticipated news that Finland, the land of saunas, northern lights and more and more beautiful landscapes—is now open to fully vaccinated travelers, including those coming from the United States.
+Last week we were able to receive much anticipated news that Finland, the land of saunas, northern lights and more and more beautiful landscapes—has now lifted travel restrictions from fully vaccinated travelers, including those coming from the United States.

 Starting from 26th of July, Finland has reopened its borders to leisure travelers who have been fully vaccinated for COVID-19 with the final dose having been administered at least 14 days prior to arriving in Finland by vaccines that have been approved by the Finnish Institute for Health and Welfare.